-The story of Best's begins in 1866, when Henry Best purchases 30 hectares of land in Victoria's Great Western.
+The story of Best's begins in 1866, when Henry Best purchases 30 hectares (73 acres) of land in the small town of Great Western, 230km North West of Melbourne.
 It was a property named Concongella.
 With the first vines planted in 1868, Best’s becomes a functioning winery by 1869.
 Meanwhile, Scottish born William Thomson also settles in Great Western and purchases a winery at Rhymney in 1893.

 The timeline below tells the story of how these two families collide and Best's Great Western evolves over 150 years, producing world-class wines that are now acclaimed, enjoyed and loved all over the world.

-1866 – Henry Best purchases 73 acres of creek-frontage land called Concongella.
+1866 – Henry Best purchases 30 hectares (73 acres) of creek-frontage land called Concongella.

 1868 – Henry plants first vines along Concongella Creek.